osumba404/Java-EE/ejb-exam/README.md

 # EJB Timer Callback Notification Demo

-This application demonstrates Timer Callback Notification in Java EJB.
+This application demonstrates Timer Callback Notification in Java.

 ## Features
 - Timer object that expires in 15 seconds